rupokghosh/rupokghosh.com/src/posts/My-journey-to-balance-handling-a-cs-degree-part-time-work-and-side-projects.md

 This brings us to the next point which is Structure.
 In your life you are gonna have two types of tasks:

-1. **Static** - the ones that happen repeatedly at the same time ( your classes, work )
+1. **Static** - the ones that happen repeatedly at the same time ( your classes andwork )
 2. **Variable** - the ones you plan around the static tasks

 The goal is to structure your life around your static tasks and increase the amount of static tasks you have.

-I must say this with great emphasis but you must use a calendar and a to-do list, it helps massively to help stay organized.
+I must say this with great emphasis but you must use a *calendar and a to-do list*, it helps massively to help stay organized.
 In high school, I used to be the type of guy who hated productivity hacks and did things in a very unorganized way which led me to waste quite a lot of time.
 No, you don’t need a Notion second brain or anything fancy but having a calendar to visualize where your time goes every day and having a to-do list to organize your daily tasks is crucial.

 I suggest Google Calendar and Todoist, but even pen and paperwork.
 Pro-tip: Always have a deadline and priority for all your tasks, that way you can get the important ones finished on time.